Japanese Wagashi Sweets: Kusa Mochi and Yomogi Mochi

-Although in ancient times, Kusa Mochi got its green color from the grass gnaphalium affine (cottonweed), today when Japanese say Kusa Mochi, that usually refers to “Yomogi Mochi (よもぎ餅)”.
+Although in ancient times, Kusa Mochi got its green hue from the grass Jersey cudweed, a species of cottonweed, today when Japanese just say Kusa Mochi in daily life, that usually refers to “Yomogi Mochi (よもぎ餅)”.

 “Yomogi (蓬 or よもぎ)” is the Japanese word for mugwort, and in fact this Kusa Mochi is the Yomogi Mochi kneaded with Japanese mugwort leaves from the Shinshu region around Nagano Prefecture.

 Yomogi Mochi comes in 2 types.
-One only consists of sticky, chewy glutinous rice dough colored with mugwort, which is typically coated with Kinako roasted soybean flour.
-What I have now just applies to this type.
+One only consists of sticky, chewy, sweet glutinous rice dough colored with mugwort, which is typically coated with Kinako roasted soybean flour.
+What I have now belongs to this type.

 The other type of Yomogi Mochi has sweet Azuki red bean paste filled in the middle, as seen above.

-According to the label, the ingredients in the Yomogi Mochi I have now are maltose, sugar, glutinous rice flour, starch syrup, mugwort, Kinako roasted soybean flour, black sesame seeds, trehalose, emulsifier, and pH adjuster.
+Lastly, let’s check the ingredients of the Kusa Mochi I have now.
+According to the label pictured above, my Yomogi Mochi is made from maltose, sugar, glutinous rice flour, starch syrup, mugwort, Kinako roasted soybean flour, black sesame seeds, trehalose, emulsifier, and pH adjuster.